 Honor choirs are special experiences for singers, their teachers, and the clinician.
 I enjoy the urgency of these short-term events, which demand focus, energy, and passion in order to create a fulfilling experience for everyone involved.
 I have been conducting Festival and Honor choirs annually since 2009, and I enjoy each new group of singers!

-Festival choirs are exciting one-time choirs who convene for an educational artistic experience.
-Matt prefers to work with festival choirs whose singers have learned the music in advance, which makes his instruction time much more valuable to the group, and helps to ensure a high-quality performance experience.
+Festival choirs are exciting one-time ensembles who convene for an educational artistic experience.
+I prefer to work with festival choirs whose singers have learned the music in advance, which makes the instruction time much more valuable to the group, and helps to ensure a high-quality performance experience.

 I love to work with choirs in their home rehearsals.
 When invited into a rehearsal by a choir’s conductor, I ask about the repertoire being rehearsed so that I can prepare in advance to give feedback on performance practice, diction, tone color selection, interpretation, and other stylistic elements.